cloudwego/volo/README.md

 ### Features

-#### Powered by GAT
+#### Powered by AFIT and RPITIT

-Volo uses [`Motore`][motore] as its middleware abstraction, which is powered by GAT.
+Volo uses [`Motore`][motore] as its middleware abstraction, which is powered by AFIT and RPITIT.

-Through GAT, we can avoid many unnecessary `Box` memory allocations, improve ease of use, and provide users with a more friendly programming interface and a more ergonomic programming paradigm.
+Through RPITIT, we can avoid many unnecessary `Box` memory allocations, improve ease of use, and provide users with a more friendly programming interface and a more ergonomic programming paradigm.

 #### High Performance